 - 1 ½ cups granulated sugar

-- 1 tablespoon orange zest about 1 orange worth
+- 1 tablespoon blood orange zest about 1 orange worth

 - 1 cup powdered sugar

-- Preheat oven to 325℉ and butter/spray a loaf pan.
+- Preheat your oven to 325℉ and line and grease a loaf pan.

-- Add the dry ingredients into the wet and mix until just combined.
+- Whisk the dry ingredients into the wet - the flour, cardamom, baking powder, and salt until just combined.